 A number of coatings use very small amounts of electricity to activate their dynamic properties, including the following:

 Electrochromic glass — often called “smart glass” — is powered by very low-voltage electricity.
 It can be programmed to adjust its tint or opacity based on light, temperature, and/or occupancy using sensors, a building management system (BMS), or manual operation.
 On an immediate level, this glass makes interiors more comfortable, adjusting its color to reduce glare and heat, or increase the amount of natural light within a given space.
-On a higher level, its ability to optimize the sun’s natural resources reduces reliance on artificial HVAC and lighting systems, saving energy and money in the process.
+On a macro level, its ability to optimize the sun’s natural resources reduces reliance on artificial HVAC and lighting systems, saving energy and money in the process.

 Of all the dynamic glass on the market, this model allows for the most direct and varied set of controls.
 It can be applied to monolithic glass, or set within laminated glass to suit a variety of purposes.